ifti891/100-days-of-code/r1-log.md

 ## R1D28
 Completed two colone websites of Khan Academy and Techcrunch.
 Learnt about various uses of section and nav containers.

+## R1D29
+Woked on the homework given by the Leon.

+## R1D30

+Working on the honework.

+## R1D31

+Working on the homework in lecture 4.
+Attended office hour.